PLAYWORKS for every kid.

 On our playgrounds, kids play hard, cheer loud and high five with joy.
 And they create and carry that feeling of peace and belonging with them into their classrooms, back to their neighborhoods, out into the world.

-This year, Playworks Southern California is serving nearly 44,000 students in 69 low-income schools with throughout Coach and TeamUp programs, teaching valuable skills like teamwork and cooperation while reducing conflict and restoring learning time.
-We’re also reaching thousands more students, teachers and youth workers around Southern California through Playworks Pro.
+This year, Playworks New York is serving more than 10,800 students in 16 low-income Brooklyn and Manhattan schools with our full-time program, teaching valuable skills like teamwork and cooperation while reducing conflict and restoring learning time.
+We’re also poised to reach thousands more students, teachers and youth workers around the state through Playworks Pro.

 PLAYWORKS for teachers and principals.

 Every year, Playworks surveys teachers, staff and principals at our partner schools to learn more about how our program is supporting their school and learning environment.
-Here’s what they told us about our impact in our Southern California schools:
+Here’s what they told us about our impact in our New York schools:*

 Stanford University and Mathematica Policy Research spent time on our playgrounds studying our program.
 They found that students in our schools experienced less bullying and exclusionary behavior.
 They also found that students had an increased perception of safety, easier transitions to learning, better behavior and more attention in class than those in schools without the program.

-Playworks offers training and full-time services for schools and youth development organizations throughout Southern California.
-Contact Michelle Serrano to learn more about how Playworks can help your school.
+Playworks offers training and full-time services for schools and youth development organizations throughout the Greater Newark area.
+Contact Henry Appiah to learn more about how Playworks can help your school.